gracemyers14/makeup_alert_project/README.md

 ## Installation

-Before running the project, ensure you have Python installed on your system.
+Before running the project, make sure you have Python installed.
 This project was developed using Python 3.9.
-Follow these steps to install the necessary dependencies:
+Follow these steps to install the necessary dependencies(all done on terminal on mac):

 Clone the repository